 There also seems to be a contest to come up with bringing back ancient moves that we’ve not seen in years.
 For instance, when’s the last time you saw a giant swing on Raw?
 How about a 45 second airplane spin?
 Both of those have been on here in the last few weeks.
 And if you love goofy comedy spots, you will be in heaven here.
 A couple of my favorites have been Rey tricking Michael McGillicutty into continually running the ropes…

 …and Daniel Bryan rolling himself up into a ball so that he can’t be pinned.
-You know, because both his shoulders wouldn’t be down at the same time.
+Poor Tyson Kidd, look at him.
+How can he possibly win?
+You know, because both shoulders aren’t down at the same time!

 Somewhere, Jim Herd is saying, “See!
 I told you that would work!”

 So yeah, that’s why I love this show.
 It’s goofy, it’s ridiculous, but it is FUN.
 That’s why I told Justin that he could review whatever shows he wanted…but Saturday Morning Slam was all mine.

 So without any further adieu, let’s dive right into the January 05, 2013 episode!

 This week is a bit different than most weeks, as we are given a personality profile first, this of 3MB and Team Hell No. We generally get these later in the show, but since Kane will be taking on Jinder Mahal and Daniel Bryan is going up against Heath Slater, I’ll cut them some slack.
 Besides, how could I ever not want a profile of these great men?

 Prior to the first match we get a very rare interview on Slam, this time with Natalya (thankfully not farting) talking with Daniel Bryan and Kane.

 “You both must be thrilled to be competing on Saturday Morning Slam!” she says her best sing-song voice.
 To which Kane deadpans, “Absolutely ecstatic.”